CityofToronto/bdit_data-sources/collisions/GettingStarted.md

 2018 | 62354 | 108209
 2019 | 64343 | 108340

-but be aware that due to the ever-refreshing nature of collisions mentioned in `Readme.md`, these numbers will surely change by small amounts with time.
+but be aware that due to the ever-refreshing nature of collisions mentioned in the [Readme.md](Readme.md), these numbers will surely change by small amounts with time.

 The `events.data_source` column lists whether the collision event comes from TPS or CRC (or cannot be deduced from the `ACCNB`). `involved.validation_userid` gives the name of Data & Analytics staff member who most recently validated the involved (sometimes only some individals from a collision event are validated).
 If we want the number of events, involved and validated involved from the data subdivided by year and data source, we'd do: